top of page

 How ARDAT fits with DASH and DARA

-ARDAT does not replace statutory risk assessment tools and has not been designed to be used for this purpose.
+ARDAT does not replace risk assessment tools and local safeguarding pathways and has not been designed to be used for this purpose.

 ARDAT sits within early help/support, helping practitioners decide when a conflict lens may be appropriate and when safeguarding pathways need to be considered.
 It supports more confident pathways into local support.